treeverse/lakeFS/docs/quickstart/branch.md

 .changes on
 ```

-{: .note}
-Make sure to replace `AKIA-EXAMPLE-KEY` and `EXAMPLE-SECRET` with the credentials that you got when you setup your user in the first step.

 Now we'll load the lakes data into a DuckDB table so that we can manipulate it:

 ```sql